waku-org/docs.waku.org/docs/overview/what-is-waku.md

 ### Peer-to-Peer

-Waku is suitable for applications that require a peer-to-peer approach, as it offers the following advantages:
+Waku is suitable for applications that require a peer-to-peer approach, offering the following advantages:

 - Censorship resistance with no single point of failure.
 - Adaptive and scalable network.
-- Shared infrastructure/service network.
+- Shared infrastructure, leveraging the capabilities of Waku as a service network.

 ### Platform Agnostic